scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - `RSV`: Unused and reserved for future use.
 - `I`: The Ingress Router Alert flag.
-If this has value "1", the ingress router SHOULD process the L4 payload in the packet.
+If this has value "1" and the packet is received on the interface with ID  corresponding to the value of `ConsIngress`, the router SHOULD process the L4 payload in the packet.
 - `E`: The Egress Router Alert flag.
-If this has value "1", the egress router SHOULD process the L4 payload in the packet.
+If this has value "1" and the packet is received on the interface with ID  corresponding to the value of `ConsEgress`, the router SHOULD process the L4 payload in the packet.
 - `ExpTime`: Expiration time of a Hop Field.
 This field is 1-byte long, and the expiration time specified in this field is relative.
 An absolute expiration time in seconds is computed in combination with the `Timestamp` field (from the corresponding Info Field), as follows:

   - `Timestamp` + (1 + `ExpTime`) * (3600/256)